 The third element in PESTL analysis tool that the researcher used to identify challenges and opportunities of FDI in the targeted sector was social environment.
-Hence, the researcher used communal culture, growing populations, qualified workforce, work ethics and citizens spending power as a measurement to assess challenges and opportunities in the social environment.
+Hence, the researcher used communal culture, growing populations, qualified workforce, and work ethics as a measurement to assess challenges and opportunities in the social environment.

 Communal culture gives a sense of belongingness to its members.
-Hence, 99% and 91.4% of the respondents from pre-implementation and implementation stages at least believe there is favorable communal culture in Ethiopia.
-Hence, the finding indicates that Ethiopian communal culture makes foreign investors conformable and psychologically secured.
+Hence, 95.4% of the respondents at least believe there is favorable communal culture in Ethiopia.
+Hence, the finding indicates that Addis Ababa communal culture makes foreign investors conformable psychologically sec ured.
 Therefore, it is one of an opportunity in the social environment for foreign investors.
 The second variable under social environment was about the population growth of Ethiopia.
-As it can be seen in the table 100% of the contacted foreign investors from pre implementation stage moderately see the population growth of Ethiopia an opportunity for foreign investors.
-Similarly, 91.4% of the respondents from implementation stage investors perceive the population growth as an opportunity for foreign investors.
-Hence, majority of the respondents from pre implementation and implementation stage consider the population growth as an opportunity.
+As it can be seen in the table 99% of the contacted foreign investors see the population growth of Ethiopia specially Addis Ababa an opportunity for foreign investors.
+Hence, majority of the respondents from pre implementation and implementation and operation stage consider the population growth as an opportunity.

-Therefore, we can say from the finding that foreign investors see the growth of population as growth of domestic market size.
+Therefore, we can say from the finding that foreign investors see the population growth as growth of domestic market size.

 The third variable in the social environment used to assess in identifying challenges and opportunities for foreign investors was the availability of qualified work force.
-Hence, 85% of the respondents from pre implementation stage perceive the availability of qualified workforce moderately good.
-Likewise, 82.9% of respondents from implementation stage perceive that qualified workforces are at least available at a moderate amount.
+Hence, 98% of the respondents from pre implementation, implementation and operation stage perceive the availability of qualified work force at agreeable status good.
 Hence, the finding tells us that qualified workforce is also another potential factor that Ethiopia can use to attract foreign investors.
 In an interview with leaders of Ethiopian investment location they affirmed the availability of qualified workforce especially in urban areas.
 However, in remote and marginalized areas the supply of qualified workforce is limited.

 Ethics of worker was the fourth variable used by the researcher under social environment category.
-Thus, 85.7% of the respondents from pre implementation stage perceive that at least Ethiopian workers ethics is moderately prudent.
-Similarly, 77.1% of the respondents from implementation stage perceive that Ethiopian worker has at least moderately prudent work ethics at their work.
+Thus, 90% of the respondents from pre implementation to Operation stage perceive that at least Ethiopian workers ethics is agreeably prudent that in general they do have work ethics.
 Therefore, the result implies that trustworthy and ethical workers are available for foreign investors.
 This in turn will indicate that investors are secured in their resource being abused by employees.
-The interviewed team leaders affirmed that they do not hear any complain from foreign investors regarding unethical work behaviors of Ethiopian.
+The interviewed team leaders affirmed that they do not hear any complain from foreign investors regarding unethical work behaviors of Ethiopian.Hence, the result tell us that ma jority of the contacted investors perceive that Ethiopian domestic market has a promising growith futur e.Therefore, the country becomes destination for foreign investors who are looking new international markets as a result of electric paradigm theory.